How to Convert Adobe XD Design to WordPress Website in 3 Simple Methods

 Define your website’s purpose and goals.
 Sketch wireframes or create mockups of your website layout and design using tools like Adobe XD.
 Also, determine the essential features and functionalities your theme will require.

-Install WordPress locally using software like XAMPP or use a web hosting provider.
+Install WordPress locally using software such as XAMPP, or use a web hosting provider.
 Next, set up a code editor for writing and editing theme files.

 Create a new folder for your custom theme in the wp-content/themes directory of your WordPress installation.
 Name it something unique and descriptive, preferably related to your project.